MihalutFilip/Basketball/README.md

 # Basketball
-A little application ( Gradle, JavaFx, Java 8, Sqlite ) used for selling and management tickets on Basketball matches.
+An application ( Gradle, JavaFx, Java 8, Sqlite ) used for selling and management tickets on Basketball matches.